mfcochauxlaberge/jsonapi/README.md

  * Rethink how errors are handled
    * Use the new tools introduced in Go 1.13.
- * Gather comments from users
+ * Gather feedback from users
-   * The library should be used on more real projects to see of the API is convenient.
+   * The library should be used more on real projects to see of the API is convenient.
    * It is currently used by [github.com/mfcochauxlaberge/karigo](http://github.com/mfcochauxlaberge/karigo).

 ## Requirements